-The Board may award a diploma to a student posthumously indicating graduation with the class with which the student was expected to graduate.
+The Board may authorize different diploma programs.
+The Board, Superintendent, Principal, or teacher may award special recognition to students.
+In addition, the Board may award a diploma to a student posthumously indicating graduation with the class with which the student was expected to graduate.